Heart-spotted woodpecker: Description

 A small, uniquely shaped, black and buff woodpecker with a large crest making the head look large for the short body and tail.
 Both males and females are predominantly black with heart-shaped black spots on white shoulders with broad white scapular patches and barring of flight feathers.
-The female has the forehead and crown buffy white while it is black on males.
+The female has the forehead and crown buffy white while on males it is black with small white dots.
 The throat is whitish and the underparts are dark olive grey.
 A tuft of feathers on the back are specialized and are lipid rich which causes the feathers to stick together in preserved specimens.
 These special feathers or "fat quills" sometimes make the rump feathers appear buff and may be a form of "cosmetic colouration" and the secretion is said to have a pleasant smell but the functional significance is unknown.

 Habitat and distribution

 Its natural habitat is subtropical or tropical moist lowland forests.
 They are found in the Himalayan forests of India, and extend into Bangladesh, Myanmar, Thailand, Laos, Cambodia and Vietnam.
 Within India, they are also found in the Western Ghats and the forests of central India.
 A subspecies cordatus based on the description by Thomas C. Jerdon from a specimen from the Western Ghats is not considered distinct and the populations differ slightly in plumage colour and vary clinally in size (the northern birds being larger than those closer to the equator).